Starting a new business

 Budgeting and business location

-- Real estate agents should be able to tell you the average lease cost per square metre per month for a given neighbourhood.
-Investigate a few areas to see what’s affordable.
+- Real estate brokers should be able to tell you what the typical monthly leasing cost per square metre is in a certain area.
+Look into a few other locations to see what’s available.

-- Work out how the location will affect your access to customers.
-A cheaper location might end up costing you more in lost income.
-People with experience in your industry will have good advice to help you understand the balance.
+- Determine how the new location will effect your ability to reach out to customers.
+A less expensive site could wind up costing you more in lost revenue.
+People that have worked in your business before will be able to provide you sound advise on how to strike the right balance.

 Do you have room for growth?

-Most new businesses are on a tight budget, so it’s rare to lease more space than you need at the time.
-But don’t forget to factor in growth if that’s a goal.
-Look for places that could take a few extra desks or more equipment.
+Most new firms are on a tight budget, so leasing more space than you require at the time is uncommon.
+If growth is a goal, don’t forget to account for it.
+Look for locations that could accommodate a few more desks or equipment.

 Chapter 13: How to find employees